louketo/louketo-proxy/README.md

 #### **Configuration**

-The configuration can come from a yaml/json file and or the command line options (note, command options have a higher priority and will override any options referenced in a config file)
+Configuration can come from a yaml/json file and or the command line options (note, command options have a higher priority and will override or merge any options referenced in a config file)

 ```YAML
 # is the url for retrieve the openid configuration - normally the <server>/auth/realm/<realm_name>